 Sakuli is not limited to work with only a single browser.
 When installing multiple WebDriver packages, you can easily switch between different browsers.

-Regarding Windows Users: You will have to manually add the respective WebDriver location to your system
+You will have to manually add the respective WebDriver location to your systems

 One of Sakuli’s core components, nut.js, requires OpenCV.
 Sakuli ships a pre-built version of OpenCV.
 Nonetheless, the installation still requires some 3rd-party dependencies.